GoogleCloudPlatform/LabelCat/README.md

 previously labeled issues, preferably from a variety of well-labeled repositories.

-These instructions show how to deploy LabelCat to the Google Cloud Platform for maximum ease-of-use and scalability, but LabelCat can be deployed virtually anywhere.
+These instructions show how to run LabelCat on Google Cloud Managed VMs for maximum ease-of-use and scalability, but LabelCat can be deployed virtually anywhere.

-Many Google Cloud Platform Node.js samples are small and simple, focusing on a single concept or piece of functionality.
-LabelCat fills the void somewhat by showcasing a larger Node.js that addresses a number of production concerns.
+While many Google Cloud Platform Node.js samples are small and simple, focusing on a single concept or piece of functionality, there aren't many full-blown Node.js apps to look at and tinker with.
+LabelCat fills the void somewhat by showcasing a larger Node.js app that addresses a number of production concerns.
 As such LabelCat is an excellent resource as you build your own production Node.js applications on Google Cloud Platform.

 Built by [@jmdobry][1]